murchie85/E2E-FINANCE-REPORTING-PIPELINE/README.md

 For example, you could use CloudWatch to monitor the CPU and memory usage of the web server, and to set an alarm that will trigger if the server becomes overloaded or unresponsive.
 You could also use CloudWatch to monitor the availability of the RDS instance, and to set an alarm that will trigger if the instance becomes unavailable or encounters any other problems.

 Overall, by writing the webserver log data to an RDS instance and using CloudWatch to monitor the health of the server, you can ensure that the server is able to deliver data reliably and efficiently, and that you are alerted if any problems are detected.

+# Infrastructure

+## data_pipeline.tf

+This code sets up the necessary infrastructure to implement the data pipeline, including an S3 bucket for storing the processed log data, a Kinesis stream for ingesting the log data, an SQS queue for triggering the Lambda function that processes the log data, and an SNS topic for sending notifications.
+The Lambda function is also configured to be triggered by the SQS queue when new data is available.

+To test the pipeline, you can use the aws_kinesis_put_record Terraform resource to send sample log data to the Kinesis stream, and verify that the data is processed and stored in the S3 bucket.
+You can also use the aws_sns_topic_subscription resource to subscribe to the SNS notifications and verify that you receive notifications when new data is processed and stored in the S3 bucket.

+## data_pipeline.yml

+This CloudFormation template defines all the necessary resources to implement the data pipeline, including the S3 bucket, Kinesis stream, SQS queue, Lambda function, and SNS topic.
+It also configures the Lambda function to be triggered by the SQS queue and subscribed to the SNS topic.

+To test the pipeline using this CloudFormation template, you can use the aws_cloudformation_stack Terraform resource to create the stack and deploy the resources, and then use the aws_kinesis_put_record resource to send sample log data to the Kinesis stream.
+You can also use the aws_sns_topic_subscription resource to subscribe to the SNS notifications and verify that you receive notifications when new data is processed and stored in the S3 bucket.